ng-girls/todo-list-tutorial-portuguese/installations.md

 To stop it from running, press `Ctrl+C` in the terminal.
 As long as it's running, any change you make in the project code will be reflected immediately in the web browser.

-Now we're ready to start with our project!
+Now we're ready to start developing!